 I was shooting during winter because the late afternoon sun from the southwest gave me the light I wanted.
 I researched sight lines and topography to find locations, and settled on Chestnut Street as a possible site.
 Then I drove from my home in Berkeley to San Francisco, without my camera.
 I needed to find a place where I could set up my tripod without trees or houses obstructing the view, and where traffic was minimal.
 I walked the neighborhood and found a good spot.

-I returned home, and waited.
-I needed the right combination of cloud cover, low humidity, and wind to give me the clear air and interesting sky I wanted.
+I returned home, and waited for the right combination of cloud cover, low humidity, and wind to give me the clear air and interesting sky I wanted.
 On a day that looked promising, I loaded my tripod and camera into the car and drove back to Chestnut Street.
 I chose the lens, and played with the settings on my camera while looking at the histograms.
 Then I waited for the ferry to enter the frame.
-I snapped the picture … twenty seven times.
-I needed a variety of exposures to experiment with in post production.
+I snapped the picture — twenty seven times.
+I wanted a variety of exposures to experiment with in post production.
 I then spent about thirty hours working with the image to give it the look I had developed for the series, reminiscent of early 20th century lithographs.

 Was I lucky?
 Sure.
 I didn’t create the landscape, and the clouds could have been less dramatic.
 There is an element of chance in every photograph.
 But chance won’t get you far without a lot of hard work.
 As Seneca said, “Luck is what happens when preparation meets opportunity.”

 - David Garnick